-When would I choose solar over AC power—or vice versa?
+When would I choose AC vs DC solar power—or vice versa?

 Solar and AC are both viable power supplies for flashing beacons, but sometimes, one may be more practical, cost-effective, or efficient in a given location.
 Anything from shading to intensity requirements to beacon usage to distance from the power grid will affect which solution is best for a given project.
 Here are a few reasons you might choose one or the other.

 Top 3 reasons to choose AC power systems

 AC power is readily available:

 Location is heavily shaded:

 No matter where you install your digital advisory speed sign or crosswalk beacon, we can run a comprehensive site assessment to confirm the best solar-powered solution for your project.
 We run a field-proven software simulation to create an Solar Power Report™ to show you how we did it.
 Best of all?
 It’s free, and we can have it ready in under an hour.